brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

 - [ ] Add bleeder resistor to SS pin to allow for fault soft start recovery.
 - [ ] Add bleeder resistors to input and output capacitors.
 They don't fully discharge when removing power.
 - [ ] Remove 10k pulldown on MOSFET power stages.
 Redundant when using the HIP2210 driver.
+- [ ] Analyze adding secondary SMPS to supply gate driver power.
+LTC7871 is *burning* through power to supply 10V through an internal LDO.
+  - Use diode OR-ing on the LTC supply path to switch over to the SMPS.
+  - Control the SMPS power through the RP2040 via an EN signal once the system has bootstrapped.
+  - Likely need to adjust the VREF pin of the HIP2210 to not go above 5V when the increased power supply is enabled.
+- [ ] Remove the 100 ohm series resistor with the analog switch output.
+Add test point.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.
 Dang this happened twice.
 I have two diodes like this.